Guide To Tenant's Alterations

 - jobs that will not impose any burden on the landlord;

-- jobs that will not reasonably be judged to adversely affect a neighbour, either during the works or after completion;
+- jobs that will not reasonably be judged to adversely affect a neighbour.
+This includes both during the works and after completion;

 - jobs that do not diminish or devalue the accommodation of the property or permanently remove an asset;